raymond1/space-tree/README.md

 # Space Tree: the line-based object notation

 Space Tree notation is a string format that can store parent-child relationships between pieces of string information using spaces and lines.
 It can be used to serialize/deserialize computer objects or to brainstorm and organize ideas for point form notes.

-Its syntax is simpler than JSON and in some use cases is more convenient.
+Its syntax is simpler than JSON and so it is sometimes more convenient to use it instead.

 ## The basic idea